heygrady/redux-selectors/docs/usage/with-mapStateToProps.md

 ## Wrapping `combineSelectors` in a creator

 In cases where you are mixing configurable selectors with state selectors, you can also use a creator to improve memoization.
 If you wrap `combineSelectors` in a function as shown below, react-redux will recompute your selector every time `state` and `ownProps` are changed.
-However, our inner selector only needs to be recomputed when `state` changes.
+However, some of our inner selectors only need to be recomputed when `state` changes.
 This means that we will benefit from wrapping our combined selector with `withArgs`.

 Notice that we're defining a `creator` below.
 This is a configurable selector that accepts `props` on the first call and `state` on the second call.
 To drive the point home, we're wrapping `combineSelectors` with `withState` to ensure that it will only ever recompute when state changes.

-Notice below that we're manually defining `props` for each call to `mapStateToProps`.
-Technically these are _different_ objects, even though they have the same values.
-Fortunately, `withArgs` is memoized by the real value, rather than doing an object equality check.
+Also notice below that we're redefining `ownProps` for each call to `mapStateToProps`.
+Technically these are _different_ objects.
+Normally, `memoizeSelector` will recompute your selector when it sees different objects, even though they have the same values.
+Fortunately, `withArgs` is memoized by the _real value_ rather than checking object equality.
 With this setup, your selector will avoid being recomputed in cases where `state` is the same and `ownProps` is technically a different object but has the same values.

 ```js
 import { combineSelectors, withArgs, withState, USE_PROPS_AS_ARGS } from '@comfy/redux-selectors'